Jhuly1215/ExpedientesJudiciales/README.md

 ## Movil application
 The github link of the movil application is here: https://github.com/cesarveraa/MyGestor
-and you cand download the application here: https://drive.google.com/drive/folders/1wof8lvaCnFzXkdKVWKQqGm2rafxD10xJ
+and you can also download the application here: https://drive.google.com/drive/folders/1wof8lvaCnFzXkdKVWKQqGm2rafxD10xJ

 ## Features